thekingofcool/thekingofcool.github.io/_posts/2024-09-01-linux_and_shell.md

 - reboot: stopping and restarting the system;
 - shutdown: close down the system at a given time;

-practical command line use cases on data science: [Data Science at the Command Line](https://jeroenjanssens.com/dsatcl/list-of-command-line-tools);
+Practical command line use cases on data science: [Data Science at the Command Line](https://jeroenjanssens.com/dsatcl/list-of-command-line-tools);

-learning the shell step by step: [Writing Shell Scripts](https://linuxcommand.org/lc3_writing_shell_scripts.php);
+Learning the shell step by step: [Writing Shell Scripts](https://linuxcommand.org/lc3_writing_shell_scripts.php);

 To be continued...